http://amrc.org.hk/node/1271

 9. With heavy mechanization, the labour or employment is decreasing whereas in small scale mining labour norms are flouted both in terms of remuneration as well as provision of facilities.

+The impacts are widespread and diverse, and have created socio-economic and cultural impacts over different geographies and ecosystems – from the Western Ghats which is an UNESCO Heritage Site and a Global Biodiversity Hotspot to Stone Quarries of Rajasthan where silicosis is a blight on a huge population still emerging from the cover of denial by the government, and from coal mines in Meghalaya leading to Acid Mine Drainage to beach sands in Kerala causing cancer from radiation.
+Even constitutionally protected tribal areas Scheduled Areas, (Schedule V and VI), where a large proportion of the mineral wealth of the country rests, have not been spared of this onslaught.
 The current trend is to promote more mining and a complex set of factors external as well as internal are driving more investments.
 India opened up its FDI in mining without any bottlenecks for the investors in 1991.
 The policies initially aided the State and later, the corporates, as promoter of economic growth and private profitability by rapidly abstracting mineral wealth of the country.
 Various actors have invested into the sector, including national and international companies, banks, equity funds, and also “round-tripping” of illegal funds etc. It is now predicted to almost doubling its current size within the next 15 years.
 The irony is while the mining is being promoted, there is no polluters pay principle in practice which is building a huge cost towards environment.
 The regulatory regime is in place but these are again skewed by executive decisions to promote investments.
 Moreover monitoring is not effective thus leading to lowest compliance.

 Government of India’s Priority and Our Concerns